radarbot-team/radarbot-team-best-pratices/logging/Logging.md

 # Logging

 Logging is very useful in all languages to allow debug applications and to help to solve bugs.
-In iOS development, we can use **NSLog** for logging apps written on Objective-C and **print** also in Swift.
+In iOS development, we can use `NSLog` for logging apps written on Objective-C and `print` also in Swift.
 Basically, these solutions write a line of text in console.
-If we wanted to send logs of our iOS app, we would have to save them in a file first, for this purpose we can use a third party library as **CocoaLumberjack**.
+If we wanted to send logs of our iOS app, we would have to save them in a file first, for this purpose we can use a third party library as `CocoaLumberjack`.

 ### NSLog

-Use NSLog for debugging is very easy, it is just like a create a NSString.
+Use `NSLog` for debugging is very easy, it is just like a create a `NSString`.
 It has the following declaration:

 ```Objective-C
 void NSLog(NSString *format, ...);